For best experience please turn on javascript and use a modern browser!

 Community Projects

 Community Projects offer students the opportunity to serve a community and develop social and civic awareness.
-They are intended to promote engagement at local, national and global levels, and they are intended to foster personal and social responsibility.
+They are intended to promote engagement at local, national and global levels, and to foster personal and social responsibility.

 Internships

-Internships offer students the opportunity to gain practical work experience, develop research skills in their field of study and help prepare students for future professional or academic careers.
+Internships offer students the opportunity to gain practical work experience, develop research skills and prepare them for future professional or academic careers.
 Internships must specifically contribute to the development of academic skills as defined in the Academic Standards and Procedures.

 An Internship offers students a chance to develop their professional skills, but in practice, both a Community Project and Internship may provide students with experiences that enhance what they have studied in the classroom and prepare them for a career in their chosen field.
 During their time at AUC, students may also do both a Community Project and an Internship.